bhklab/handbook/docs/contributing/conventional_commits.md

 - `perf`: A code change that improves performance.
 - `test`: Changes to the test framework.
 - `build`: Changes to the build process or tools.
-- `ci`: Changes to CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+- `ci`: Changes to CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs).
-- `chore`: Other changes that don't modify src or test files
+- `chore`: Other changes that don't modify src or test files.

 Other types may be defined per project, but these are the most common.